BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Vientiane for pleasant weather?
+What is the best time to visit Vientiane for pleasant weather and fewer crowds?

 What are some local customs I should be aware of when visiting temples in Vientiane?

 When visiting temples, dress respectfully – shoulders and knees covered.
-Remove your shoes before entering, and be mindful of not touching Buddha statues or monks.
-It's also polite to make a small donation if you feel comfortable doing so; it helps maintain these beautiful sites.
+Remove your shoes before entering, and avoid touching religious objects.
+It's also polite to make a small donation, even if it's just a few Kip, and to greet monks with a gentle 'sabaidee' (hello).

-How easy is it to get around Vientiane without a car?
+How easy is it to get around Vientiane without a car, and what's the best way to do it?

-Vientiane is surprisingly easy to navigate on foot, especially the city center.
-Tuk-tuks are readily available and affordable for longer distances, but always negotiate the price beforehand.
-The Songthaews (shared taxis) are another cheap and cheerful option for getting around.
+Vientiane is surprisingly walkable, especially the city center.
+Tuk-tuks are readily available and affordable for longer distances.
+Negotiate the fare beforehand, and don't be afraid to haggle a bit – it's expected.
+Songthaews (shared taxis) are another cheap and convenient option for getting around.

 What's the best way to handle money and currency exchange in Vientiane?